By Adeesh Fulay

 2. Connection to storage via ZFS file system: This is a storage vendor agnostic solution and can be used by any customer.
 Here instead of connecting to storage, the storage admin mounts the volumes to a Solaris server and format it with ZFS file system.
 Now all snapshot and clone operations required on the storage are conducted via ZFS file system,.
 The good thing about this approach is that it does not require thin cloning options to be licensed on the storage since ZFS file system provides these capabilities.

-For more details on how to setup and use Snap Clone, refer to a previous blog post
+For more details on how to setup and use Snap Clone, refer to a previous blog post.

 Now, lets go back to our Banking customer scenario and see how Snap Clone helped then reduce their storage cost and time to clone.